whawty/libvirt-usb-hotplugd/README.md

 a unique serial number and the device driver exposes this number to udev.
-Udev environment variables and tags are read from the uevent file in sysfs as well as the udev data directy.
+Udev environment variables and tags are read from the uevent file in sysfs as well as the udev data directory.
 The resulting environment variable names should be the same as can be queried using `udevadm`.

 To find out the names and values of those variables first find the